cityu-lm/bnpy-win/README.md

 # Example Gallery

-You can find many examples of **bnpy** in action in our curated [Example Gallery](https://bnpy.readthedocs.io/en/latest/examples/).
+You can find many examples of **bnpy-win** in action in our curated [Example Gallery](https://bnpy.readthedocs.io/en/latest/examples/).

-These same demos are also directly available as Python scrips inside the [examples/ folder of the project Github repository](https://github.com/bnpy/bnpy/tree/master/examples).
+These same demos are also directly available as Python scrips inside the [examples/ folder of the project Github repository](https://github.com/bnpy-win/bnpy-win/tree/master/examples).

 # Quick Start

-You can use **bnpy** from a command line/terminal, or from within Python.
+You can use **bnpy-win** from a command line/terminal, or from within Python.
 Both options require specifying a dataset, an allocation model, an observation model (likelihood), and an algorithm.
 Optional keyword arguments with reasonable defaults allow control of specific model hyperparameters, algorithm parameters, etc.

-Below, we show how to call bnpy to train a 8 component Gaussian mixture model on a default toy dataset stored in a .csv file on disk.
+Below, we show how to call bnpy-win to train a 8 component Gaussian mixture model on a default toy dataset stored in a .csv file on disk.
 In both cases, log information is printed to stdout, and all learned model parameters are saved to disk.

 ## Calling from the terminal/command-line